-G2/V2

-Regulatory compliance
+Regulatory compliance G2/V2

-Turnover
+Turnover £193.3m

-Surplus
+Surplus £8.3m

-Covenant compliance
+Covenant compliance 100%

-559.07 tCO2e

-CO2 reduction (CO2 Tonne)
+CO 2 reduction (CO 2 Tonne) 559.07 tCO2e

-Customers who feel their rent provides Value for Money (VfM)
+Customers who feel their rent provides Value for Money (VfM) 94%

-Last year we submitted a business plan to the As a Group we have responded well to HCA, demonstrating how we would respond to the impact of the 1% rent reduction and associated policy changes.
+Last year we submitted a business plan to the HCA, demonstrating how we would respond to the impact of the 1% rent reduction and associated policy changes.
 We had already set efficiency targets within our business plan, but these increased in order to ensure we were fit for the future.
 We set ourselves an ambitious transition plan and we are delighted to report that we are on track to make the required savings.